Schwabing: Overview

 Schwabing was a village, with a church documented in the 14th century.

 Schwabing used to be famous as Munich's bohemian quarter, but has lost much of this reputation due to strong gentrification in the last decades.
 A popular location is the Englischer Garten, or English Garden, one of the world's largest public parks.
 Other not so commonly known parks in Schwabing are Leopoldpark, Petuelpark and Biotop am Ackermannbogen.

-The main buildings of Munich's largest universities, Ludwigs-Maximilians-Universität and the Technical University of Munich and Academy of Fine Arts are situated in the nearby Maxvorstadt.
+The main buildings of Munich's largest universities, Ludwig Maximilian University and the Technical University of Munich and Academy of Fine Arts are situated in the nearby Maxvorstadt.
 A student housing area called "Studentenstadt" (literally, "student city") is located in the north of Schwabing.

-The gentrification of Schwabing and various construction projects have led to protests, as around 2011.
+The gentrification of Schwabing and various construction projects led to various protests around the year 2011.
+The Schwabinger Tor urban redevelopment includes more than 200 apartments, 50 offices, a 5-star hotel, and restaurants.

 Culture

 Bohemia since 1890

 Schwabing became very famous especially during the reign of Prince Regent Luitpold when numerous artists like Ludwig Ganghofer, Heinrich Mann, Thomas Mann, Oskar Panizza, Otto Julius Bierbaum, Frank Wedekind, Ernst von Wolzogen, Gustav Meyrink, Rainer Maria Rilke, Isolde Kurz, Ludwig Thoma, Max Halbe, Annette Kolb, Stefan George, Karl Wolfskehl, Ludwig Klages, Roda Roda, Christian Morgenstern, Max Dauthendey, Mechtilde Lichnowsky, Lion Feuchtwanger, Leonhard Frank, Joachim Ringelnatz, Claire Goll, Oskar Maria Graf, Hugo Ball, Hermann Kesten, Thomas Theodor Heine, Olaf Gulbransson, Bruno Paul, Eduard Thöny and Rudolf Wilke lived or worked there.
 Lenin was a resident of Schwabing for some years, as was noted psychoanalyst and bohemian Otto Gross.
 The Countess Fanny zu Reventlow was known as "The Bohemian Countess of Schwabing".